Skip to content

 How to Calculate Quarterly Payments

-The simplest method is to estimate your annual tax liability and divide by four.
-If your income is irregular (which is common for creators), you can use the annualized income installment method, which adjusts payments based on actual quarterly income.
+Appreciate the fact that the IRS gives you a straightforward path: estimate your annual tax liability and divide by four.
+If your income fluctuates (common for creators), the annualized income installment method adjusts payments to actual quarterly income.

 The Safe Harbor Rule

-If you pay at least 100% of last year’s total tax liability through quarterly payments (110% if your income was over $150,000), you won’t be penalized even if you owe additional tax at filing.
-This is called the “safe harbor” rule and is useful if your income fluctuates.
+The truth is, the safe harbor rule is one of the most creator-friendly provisions in the tax code — and most creators never hear about it.
+If you pay at least 100% of last year’s total tax liability through quarterly payments (110% if your prior-year income exceeded $150,000), you won’t be penalized even if you owe additional tax at filing.
+This makes planning straightforward regardless of income fluctuations.

 Setting Up Your Tax Systems